Love Story 2050: Soundtrack

+The music was composed by Anu Malik, with lyrics written by Javed Akhtar.
+While the movie sank, the song "Milo Na Milo" was a hit.

 Release

+Initially the film was supposed to release on 21 December 2007 but it got postponed to 4 July 2008 due to extensive post-production work.
+The premiere was held on 2 July 2008 in London.

-The film released on 4 July 2008 with 540 plus prints (including 200 digital screens) and approximately 200 prints overseas.
+The film was distributed by Adlabs.
+It was released on 4 July 2008 with over 540 prints (including 200 digital screens) and approximately 200 prints overseas.

 Reception

-Taran Adarsh of Indiatimes called Harman the new flavour of the season and someone who will have a long stay in Bollywood..
+Taran Adarsh of Indiatimes called Harman the new flavour of the season and someone who will have a long stay in Bollywood.

 Raja Sen of Rediff.com called the movie "absolutely ridiculous" with "nothing to offer".
 In reference to Harman Baweja, Sen said "He cannot act.
 He does not look good.
 He does not have screen presence".

 It was a critical failure with many adding it on their worst movies lists as well as Priyanka and Harman's "worst film" lists.

-Professor Shiju Sam Varughese, Coordinator of the Centre for Studies in Science, Technology and Innovation Policy at the Central University of Gujarat, did offer that the film's utopian version of Mumbai helps "understand the cultural anxieties about India’s neoliberal future".
+However, an academic article published in 2017 stated that the film's utopian version of Mumbai helps "understand the cultural anxieties about India’s neoliberal future".